rrevenantt/antlr4rust/README.md

  - make parsing zero copy(i.e. use &str(or Cow) instead String in token and &Token in tree nodes)
  - more generic `PredictionContext`
  - generic over ownership for string
- - profiling and performance optimizations
  - generate enum for labeled alternatives without redundant `Error` option
- - ? option to generate fields instead of getters by default
+ - option to generate fields instead of getters by default
+ - move useful exports to lib.rs for better documentation

 Can be done after merge:
+ - profiling and performance optimizations
  - Documentation
-   - [ ] Quite some things are already documented but still far from perfect
+   - [ ] Some things are already documented but still far from perfect, also more links needed.
  - Code quality
    - [ ] Rustfmt fails to run currently
    - [ ] Clippy sanitation